 2. Focus on Continuous Improvement and Innovation

-- It has been around a long time and many companies have successfully adopted continuous improvement approaches based on Six Sigma and other methodologies.
+- It has been around a long time and many companies have successfully adopted continuous improvement approaches based on Six Sigma and other process improvement methodologies

-- I think a similar thing is happening today with Agile.
-Companies who take the time and effort to understand Agile at a deeper level and adapt it to their business are probably more likely to do it successfully.
+- A similar thing is happening today with Agile.
+Companies who take the time and effort to understand Agile at a deeper level and adapt it to their business are probably more likely to do it successfully

 3. Respect for People and Self-organizing Teams

-If you only focus on those three things about a company’s culture, I think you will have a pretty good foundation for implementing an Agile development approach and those three things are somewhat common to all companies regardless of what business they’re in.
+If you only focus on those three things about a company’s culture, I think you will have a pretty good foundation for implementing an Agile development approach.
+Those three things are somewhat common to all companies regardless of what business they’re in.